5 Things Every Call Center Needs

 According to advice from Dr. Scott Bautch, a Wisconsin-based chiropractor:

 A good office chair is going to help you maintain a neutral posture.
 That means sitting with your feet flat on the floor; your knees slightly higher than your hips; and your hips, shoulders, and ears all lined up with each other.
 And since that position will be slightly different for each person, the best way to find that neutral posture is with an adjustable chair.

 2) The Right Keyboard and Mouse

-Two additional integral components for your employees are the right keyboard and mouse.
-Just like office chairs, choices for keyboards and mice come in ergonomic styles with a variety of features.
-These cause less stress on hands and arms, resulting in a more comfortable experience for your employees.
+Two integral components for any computer employee are the keyboard and mouse.
+Just like office chairs, choices for keyboards and mice come in ergonomic styles and a variety of features.
+The good ones cause less stress on hands and arms, resulting in a more comfortable experience for your employees.

 3) Powerful Call Center Software

-A call center's success depends on the features and functions in the software available to its employees.
-Powerful call center software is a tool that is crucial for staying connected on all fronts.
+A call center's success depends significantly on the features and functions in the software available to its employees.
+Full-featured call center software is crucial for staying connected on all fronts.

 - Call logs

 - Live agent monitoring

 All are valuable to help with customer service and sales.
 Additionally, some features provide your employees with an atmosphere of structure, accountability, and professionalism.
 The tools available include: